Skip to content

 Control Relationship

-2.11 - Bias Testing Fairness assessment
+2.11 - Bias Testing Fairness and outcome testing within the broader validation program

-2.20 - Adversarial Testing Security testing
+2.20 - Adversarial Testing Security-focused red-team procedures complement functional and supervisory testing

 Implementation Playbooks